-Getting into the Sport: Started snowboarding at age eight when he and his brother were given boards for Christmas… Was driven to catch up to his brother’s ability level… Competed in his first nationals at age 14… Outside Interests: Works for a painting company… In the off-season enjoys skateboarding, hiking in the mountains, camping… Odds and Ends: Nickname: D-rock… Used to work as a lifeguard… Favourite Olympic memory is watching the Turin 2006 halfpipe finals with his family and friends at a resort lodge… Has had seven broken bones throughout his career… His aunt Janice Cannon competed in moguls when freestyle skiing was a demonstration sport at Calgary 1988…
+Getting into the Sport: Started snowboarding at age eight when he and his brother were given boards for Christmas… Was driven to catch up to his brother’s ability level… Competed in his first nationals at age 14… Outside Interests: Works for a painting company… In the off-season enjoys skateboarding, hiking in the mountains, and camping… Odds and Ends: Nickname: D-rock… Used to work as a lifeguard… Favourite Olympic memory is watching the Turin 2006 halfpipe finals with his family and friends at a resort lodge… Aunt, Janice Cannon, competed in moguls when freestyle skiing was a demonstration sport at Calgary 1988…